 Reducing carbon from caching.
 Hence, write-intensive flash applications present a major challenge in reducing overall datacenter emissions.
-This paper focuses on reducing carbon from flash caching, an increasingly popular use of flash in the datacenter [3,16,21,22,35,36,83].
-We aim to demonstrate, through caching, how to leverage emerging flash interfaces to reduce writes, in particular by re-purposing garbage collection to do useful work.
+This paper focuses on reducing carbon from flash caching, an increasingly popular use of flash in the datacenter [3, 16, 21, 22, 35, 36, 83].
+We aim to demonstrate, through caching, how to leverage emerging flash interfaces to reduce writes, in particular by repurposing garbage collection to do useful work.

-Caching is fundamentally write-intensive, as new objects must be frequently admitted to maintain hit rates [15,18].
-Datacenter caches also store many small objects [16,67], which is particularly problematic because flash can only be written at a coarse granularity.
+Caching is fundamentally write-intensive, as new objects must be frequently admitted to maintain hit rates [15, 18].
+Datacenter caches also store many small objects [16, 67], which is particularly problematic because flash can only be written at a coarse granularity.
 Because of this mismatch, admitting small objects to the cache can lead to significant write amplification: i.e., more bytes are written to the underlying flash device than requested by the application.

-Most current flash devices are Logical Block-Addressable Devices (LBAD) that present the same block device abstraction used by hard disks.
+Most current flash devices are $Logical\ Block-Addressable\ Devices\ (LBAD)$ that present the same block device abstraction used by hard disks.
 This abstraction hides significant details about how SSDs work.
 In particular, while the interface allows reading and writing 4KB blocks, the underlying flash device can only erase large (MB to GB) regions.
 To implement the LBAD interface, the flash firmware performs garbage collection, copying blocks of valid data and erasing entire regions to make room for new writes.
-Current flash caches have a limited ability to optimize these internal writes, which can amplify the total bytes written by $2 \times$ to $10 \times [67]$.
+Current flash caches, such as the research state-of-the-art Kangaroo [67, 68], have a limited ability to optimize these internal writes, which can amplify the total bytes written by $2\times$ to $10\times[67]$.